 Q: How will the Village ensure the safety of its residents and the surrounding neighborhood?

 The Village will be completely fenced and self-contained.
-In addition, it will have a three-tiered community plan.
+In addition, it will have a three-tiered security plan.
 As mentioned above, there will be rules established (such as no drugs or alcohol on the premises) and residents will be required to follow those rules.

 Q: How will Bernalillo County ensure that the Village is maintained?

 As mentioned previously, the Village will be managed by a professional manager or management company.
-Also, as appropriate given their physical condition, each resident will be given “chores” to perform that ensure the Village is maintained, such as picking up trash in common areas, pulling weeds etc. Residents will also form a governing council and work together to ensure the Village is maintained.
+In addition, as appropriate given their physical condition, each resident will be given “chores” to perform that ensure the Village is maintained, such as picking up trash in common areas, pulling weeds etc. Residents will also form a governing council and work together to ensure the Village is maintained.
 In addition, as the owner, Bernalillo County is ultimately responsible for maintaining the property.

 Q: What will the effect of the Village on surrounding property values?